Academic Program and Substantive Change Policy

 The University of Texas Health Science Center at Houston (“University”), as an accredited member of the Southern Association of Colleges and Schools Commission on Colleges (SACSCOC), is required to notify the SACSCOC of all substantive changes following the SACSCOC Substantive Change Policy for Accredited Institutions.

-The University, under the auspices of the Office of the Executive Vice President and Chief Academic Officer (EVP/CAO), has established and maintains academic program procedures to ensure that substantive changes are accurately reported in a timely manner to The University of Texas System (UT System), The Texas Higher Education Coordinating Board (THECB), SACSCOC, and/or any school-based accrediting organization as required.
-The University’s SACSCOC Accreditation Officer, as designated by the President and the EVP/CAO (currently the Vice President for Academic & Research Affairs), has the primary responsibility to notify SACSCOC, as well as UT System and THECB as required.
-The respective school Dean is responsible for notifying any school or program-specific professional accrediting agency (e.g., the American Dental Association Commission on Dental Accreditation (CODA), Association of American Medical Colleges Liaison Committee on Medical Education (LCME), and the Commission on the Collegiate Nursing Education (CCNE)) of academic program changes.
+The University, under the auspices of the Office of the Executive Vice President and Chief Academic Officer (EVP/CAO), has established and maintains academic program procedures to ensure that substantive changes are accurately reported in a timely manner to The University of Texas System (UT System), The Texas Higher Education Coordinating Board (THECB), SACSCOC, and/or any programmatic accrediting organizations as required.
+The University’s SACSCOC Accreditation Liaison, as designated by the President and the EVP/CAO (currently the Associate Vice President for Institutional Research, Assessment and Accreditation), has the primary responsibility to notify SACSCOC, as well as UT System and THECB as required.
+The respective school Dean is responsible for notifying any programmatic accrediting agency (e.g., the American Dental Association Commission on Dental Accreditation (CODA), Association of American Medical Colleges Liaison Committee on Medical Education (LCME), and the Commission on the Collegiate Nursing Education (CCNE)) of academic program changes.

 II.
 DEFINITIONS

-Academic program change: Broadly defined, includes any modification to an existing educational program, a request to offer new educational programs, changes in the percentage of course offerings by distance education for degree completion, administrative changes (such as school names, department and/or division changes) or campus address location updates.
+Academic program change: Broadly defined, includes any modification to an existing educational program, a request to offer new educational programs, changes in the percentage of course offerings by distance education for degree completion, degree title changes, administrative changes (such as school names, department and/or division changes) or campus address location updates.

 Educational program: A coherent course of study leading to the awarding of a credential (i.e., a degree, diploma or certificate).

-Dual degree: An agreement by two or more institutions or schools to grant dual academic awards whereby students study at two or more institutions and each institution grants a separate academic award (degree, diploma or certificate) bearing only its name, seal and signature.
+Dual academic award: An agreement by two or more institutions or schools to grant academic awards at the same credential level whereby students study at two or more institutions and each institution grants a separate academic award (degree, diploma or certificate) bearing only its name, seal and signature.

 Joint degree: An agreement by two or more institutions to grant a joint academic award whereby students study at two or more institutions and the institutions grant a single academic award (degree, diploma or certificate) bearing the names, seals, and signatures of each of the participating institutions.

-Substantive Change: A significant modification or expansion of the nature and/or scope of an accredited institution’s educational program offerings or locations.
+Substantive change: A significant modification or expansion of the nature and/or scope of an accredited institution that can impact the quality of educational programs and services.

 III.
 PROCEDURE